bartificer/programming-by-stealth/docs/pbs48.md

 // static name = 'the explainer class'
 ```

 Notice that the call to the static function is an indirect call, and that the thing to the left of the `.` (dot/period) operator is the class/prototype itself (`Explainer`).
-This means that when the function `staticFn()` executes, its `this` placeholder will be a reference to `Explainer`, hence, `this.staticName` is a placeholder for `Explainer.staticName`.
+This means that, when the function `staticFn()` executes, its `this` placeholder will be a reference to `Explainer`, hence `this.staticName` is a placeholder for `Explainer.staticName`.

 What happens if we try to call an instance function in a static context: